mrzsun/UnlockPasswordWithGesture/README.md

 # UnlockPasswordWithGesture
-一个手势解锁的demo。
-this is my first project on github.
+a demo about using tap gesture to unlock somthing with ios apps. this is my first project on github, just for test.